-Due to the pandemic and ensuing Covid-19 lockdowns (we’re currently up to the third one), since the 5th of January 2021, all the Heritage Railways have been closed to customers.
+Due to the pandemic and Covid-19 lockdowns (since the 5th January 2021), all the Heritage Railways have been closed to customers.

-If circumstances don’t change, and indeed the government doesn’t change its mind, in May 2021, the passenger trains will be allowed to start up once again.
+Lets hope that circumstances and the government doesn’t change its mind.
+Then in May 2021, the passenger trains will be allowed to run once again.

 Naturally, enthusiasts and customers will be excited.
-Many passengers miss this classic way of travelling and will be keen to get back to their favourite routes as soon as possible.
-Of course, many enthusiasts miss their favourite subject for their photography, and so are keen to take photos of the trains and the areas they’re stationed at.
+Many passengers miss travelling and will be keen to get back to their favourite routes as soon as possible.
+Of course, many enthusiasts miss their favourite subject for their photography.
+They will be keen to take photos of the trains and the areas they’re stationed at.

 Photo Details: GWR 0-6-0PT No: 1369 is seen at Woodville on the South Devon Railway working the 15.25 Totnes Riverside to Buckfastleigh service on the 5th October 2019

 Because of the pandemic, this hobby has had to halt for a great deal of the population.
 Railway photography was a pastime that, in normal times, could be enjoyed on any given day, at any time.
 It’s unlikely that most photographers would have expected such a big break from their passion.

 For those who enjoy train photography and treat it as a very serious activity, it certainly must have been a bit of a jolt for it to all suddenly have to stop.
 All railway photographers up and down the country are eagerly waiting when they can return to photographing classic trains again.

 All Heritage Railways will be pleased that they can open again soon.
 The railways cost money, even when they are closed.
 Maintenance of the trains, stations and track etc does not come cheap.
 For these reasons, Heritage Railways will be very keen to earn money once again.
 They will spend it where needed and to keep everything ticking along nicely.